Pre-Enforcement outage prediction

 AES-256-CBC · RSA-4096-OAEP · HMAC-SHA256

 You transmit the encrypted file to PresideTech.
-Our analysts decrypt it using HSM-backed private keys, review findings, and deliver your HTML assessment report with prioritized remediation steps.
+Our analysts decrypt it using keys stored in Azure Key Vault, review findings, and deliver your HTML assessment report with prioritized remediation steps.

 Data protection